 Thus, water is an investment topic that is perceived and treated differently than other investment stories on the stock market.
-Investments in the water industry should be less perceived as speculative and short-term investments.
-The reason for this is the mentioned United Nations’ goal of drastically reducing the number of people without access to clean drinking water and without access to sanitary facilities in the long term.
-However, this definitely requires companies that have the know-how and the technologies to implement these goals together with the UN and other organizations around the world but especially in Africa and underdeveloped countries.
-However, to lay the foundations, companies must be provided with capital through the stock exchange in order to be able to invest in research and development in the long term.
+Investments in the water industry should be perceived less than speculative and short-term investments.
+One reason for this is that the United Nations’ goal – to drastically reduce the number of people without access to clean drinking water – can actually be achieved in the long term.
+However, this requires companies that have the know-how and technology to implement these goals together with the UN and other organizations.
+However, companies have to be provided with capital via the stock exchange in order to make long-term investments in research and development.

 Investments around the topic of water are characterized by the fact that they are long-term oriented.
 They also offer many interesting and profit-oriented opportunities for private investors.
 Investments in water are an essential component of an ecological and sustainable investment of the 21st century.